Infectious disease outbreaks as contributors to socio-cultural transformations in the 2nd millennium BCE

 Project Overview

 With these tools at hand, PROTOPEST will utilize a timely opportunity for investigating the impact of infectious disease epidemics on prehistoric human societies.
-The project will be centered on the 2nd millennium BCE, a period of large-scale socio-cultural transformations witnessed differentially across the archaeological records of Europe, the Near East, and Asia.
+The project will be centered on the 2nd millennium BCE, a period of large-scale socio-cultural transformations witnessed differentially across the archaeological records of Europe, Near East, and Asia.

 Research Context